MirasCarlo934/BeeHiveDocu/high-level-documentation.md

 Groups are a virtual entity which allows for organization of Things based on functionality and/or user preference.
 Things can be grouped into one or multiple groups and groups can be grouped into other groups.

 Beyond simple organization, groups can also be used to collate data from contained Things.
-See [Automation Engine](#Automation Engine) and [Data Collection and Analytics](#Data Collection and Analytics) for more information on this functionality.
+See [Automation Engine API](https://documenter.getpostman.com/view/11218501/SztEY6hi) and [Data Collection and Analytics API](https://documenter.getpostman.com/view/11218501/SztEY6hj) for more information on this functionality.

 ## Product Management Platform

 The Product Management Platform caters specifically to makers that look to mass-produce their Things for the public.
 This service offers the ability for makers to create and manage *Products* and other maker-related tools such as OTA firmware updating.

+This service is a **maker service** for the **development** and **post-production** phases of a device lifecycle.

+The detailed API documentation can be found [here](https://documenter.getpostman.com/view/11218501/T1DngxJv).

 ### Products